MicrosoftDocs/architecture-center/docs/resiliency/index.md

 * **Recovery time objective** (RTO) is the maximum acceptable time that an application can be unavailable after an incident.
 If your RTO is 90 minutes, you must be able to restore the application to a running state within 90 minutes from the start of a disaster.
 If you have a very low RTO, you might keep a second deployment continually running on standby, to protect against a regional outage.
 * **Recovery point objective** (RPO) is the maximum duration of data loss that is acceptable during a disaster.
 For example, if you store data in a single database, with no replication to other databases, and perform hourly backups, you could lose up to an hour of data.

 RTO and RPO are business requirements.
+Conducting a risk assessment can help you define the application's RTO and RPO.
 Another common metric is **mean time to recover** (MTTR), which is the average time that it takes to restore the application after a failure.
 MTTR is an empirical fact about a system.
 If MTTR exceeds the RTO, then a failure in the system will cause an unacceptable business disruption, because it won't be possible to restore the system within the defined RTO.

 ### SLAs
 In Azure, the [Service Level Agreement][sla] (SLA) describes Microsoft’s commitments for uptime and connectivity.
 If the SLA for a particular service is 99.9%, it means you should expect the service to be available 99.9% of the time.